-Our middle school curriculum and programs are designed specifically to meet the unique emotional and social needs of young adolescents while continuing to stimulate the feeling lives of students.
+Our middle school curriculum and programs are designed specifically to meet young adolescents' unique emotional and social needs while continuing to stimulate the feeling lives of students.

 Students’ awakening intellects are ready for the beginnings of critical and objective thinking, knowledge of cause and effect, and more refined observation, which they experience in academic main lesson blocks, with themes such as the Renaissance, physics, and the history of algebra.
 Their budding emotional lives blossom through positive and concrete modes of expression, which include the study and writing of poetry, literature, and biographies.
 They experience a dynamic interplay of knowledge of self and the world as they engage in a wide variety of arts – from painting, sculpting, and song to the annual production of a class play.

-Homeschool students are encouraged to join the school for our various festivals throughout the year (see above) and other community-building activities we offer for students and their families to enjoy together.
+Homeschool students are encouraged to join the school for our various festivals throughout the year and other community-building activities we offer for students and families to enjoy together.

 The program runs Monday through Friday.
-Families will be asked to pick the same days each week for the whole year for consistency for the children and teachers.
+Families will be asked to pick the same days each week for the whole year to provide consistency for the children and teachers.
 Space is limited for this special program.
-Contact our director at email@example.com for more details.
+Contact the Head of School at MsJohnson@citygardencolumbia.org for more details.

 After-Care (2:40 PM-5:30 PM): Have peace of mind knowing your child’s experience will extend throughout the day.
 A gentle rhythm guides the afternoon with more time outside and time set aside for older children to complete homework.
 Available to K-7th grade CGS students Monday-Friday.
 Not available on school-wide early dismissal days.
 Enrollment is limited.